 Who benefits from in-app bidding?

-In short, everyone benefits from in-app bidding.
+In short, everyone in the mobile gaming industry benefits from in-app bidding.
 Publishers see higher revenue, advertisers have access to more inventory so they can better attribute every dollar they spend, and consumers see more relevant ads.

 For publishers, there are three main benefits from in-app bidding:

 In-app bidding increases demand for ad inventory because there are more demand sources bidding on each impression.
 And as demand rises, so does CPM and average revenue per daily active user (ARPDAU).

 All demand sources are treated as equal, allowing a fair bidding environment for every source.

 The traditional waterfall requires teams to manage and continually optimize, but in-app bidding is completely automated.
 Since each demand source has an equal chance to bid, you get the most revenue every time.
 By automating the buying process, publishers shift from historical to real-time pricing.

 Interested in learning more?

 Keep up with the latest mobile gaming trends.Visit our blog